The plan has the potential to make jailing youth, except those convicted of the most serious crimes, a thing of the past.

 High-level officials in the LAPD have bought into pre-charge diversion thanks to a five-year-old partnership with Centinela Youth Services, a local nonprofit focused on youth and community development.

 The program started in the LAPD’s South Division, with officers referring 49 pre-charge cases to Centinela in 2013.
 Since then, the program has expanded to a dozen divisions, with officers referring 254 cases to Centinela in 2017, according to Cmdr.
-Jeffery Bert, the
+Jeffery Bert of the Los Angeles police department.

 And though those cases represent a small fraction of all juvenile arrests by LAPD officers during those five years, the recidivism rates opened a lot of eyes.